Configure Search Criteria

 File

-Adjust in <feature>-search.parameters.ts
+Adjust in <resource>-search.parameters.ts

 export const <feature>SearchCriteriasSchema = z.object({